umedard/front-end-recruitment-task/level-1/README.md

 Entry level task is based on HTML, CSS, Bootstrap 4 boilerplate.
 It requires absolutely no configuration prior to the development work.

-HTML code is located in `index.html`, which dynamically fetch Bootstrap 4 dependencies from a CDN.
+HTML code is located in `index.html`, which dynamically fetches Bootstrap 4 dependencies from a CDN.
 Image assets are located in `images` directory.
 Any changes to CSS should be placed within `assets/custom.css` and custom JS code within `assets/custom.js`.

 **Requirements**